AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ---
 # Programmers {#programmers}

-The Programmers section of the TVE Dashboard allows you to access and manage settings for [programmers](/help/authentication/glossary.md#programmer) associated your account entitlements.
-You can also [add new programmer](#add-new-programmer).
+The Programmers section of the TVE Dashboard allows you to view and manage settings for [programmers](/help/authentication/glossary.md#programmer) associated with your account entitlements.
+You can also [add a new programmer](#add-new-programmer).

-The **Programmers** section under **Configurations** in the left panel displays the following details of a programmer:
+The **Programmers** tab in the left panel displays a list of associated programmers with key details that include:

 * **Programmer Id**: A media company identifier within the system.
 * **Channels**: The number of associated channels linked to a programmer.